Villanova-AI/ps-cds/README.md

 ## Scope

-The scope of this service is to add a new infrastructure layer to serve static resources to Entando's components (de-app, appbuilder), in particular when we need to scale-out the de-app or in multitenancy configurations.
+The scope of this service is to add a new infrastructure layer to serve static resources to Villanova's components (de-app, appbuilder), in particular when we need to scale-out the de-app or in multitenancy configurations.

 The CDS service exposes two ports: